Tourist Attractions in Cebu and Mactan Island

 It was in one of these burnt out homes that a soldier Juan Camus found the image of the Santo Nino unscathed.
 From that point the Cebuanos have venerated the image as their Patron Saint.

-The image is kept in the Parish Convent and a replica adorned with gold and precious stones and enshrined behind glass is housed in a side alter inside the Basilica Minor Del Santo Nino.
+The image is kept in the Parish Convent and a replica adorned with gold and precious stones and enshrined behind glass is housed in a

 For more information on this amazing story please visit the;